-Implementation Activity 7.
+Implementation Activity 6.
 Watershed Pollutant Loading Study

 The purpose of this study is to identify the current pollutant loadings from the landscape to watershed lakes, wetlands, streams, groundwater and major Rivers; and develop water quality performance based standards based on the quality and value of the receiving water.
-Specifically, performance standards will be developed for all subwatersheds draining to the St. Croix River that will meet the intent of the St. Croix Basin Planning Team water quality recommendations.
+Specifically, performance standards will be developed for all subwatersheds draining to the St. Croix River in cooperation with the the St. Croix Basin Planning Team's goal of reducing nutrient loads to the St. Croix River.
 Project tasks will also include an inventory of animal agriculture practices and development of guidance on the use of best management practices for agricultural practices and fertilizer application.
 An information and education component will also be included in this study.

-Implementation Activity 8.
+Implementation Activity 7.
 Karst Feature Inventory & Management Plan

-This project will identify existing gaps with regard to local karst features in the "Southern Washington County Groundwater Study" being conducted by Washington County.
-Additional data collection and analysis will be conducted as needed including an inventory of karst features.
-Karst specific policies, Rules and guidance for water quality treatment within subwatersheds draining to active karst areas will be developed.
-An information and education component will also be included in this plan.
+This project identified existing gaps with regard to local karst features in the "Southern Washington County Groundwater Study" conducted by Washington County.
+The Plan identifies Karst-specific policies, Rules and guidance for water quality treatment within subwatersheds draining to active karst areas were developed.
+An information and education component was also included in this plan.
+The Plan contains maps identifying karst sensitive areas and known sinkholes and springs.
+Additionally, the Plan provides guidelines for stormwater management in karst sensitive areas including detailed guidelines for geotechnical investigation prior to land use alteration and considerations for use of stormwater BMPs in karst settings.
+The specific implementation items of the Plan are: